Categories

 Watch UK Court Proceedings Online

 The latest cases in the Crown Court and Court of Appeal are available on the Sky News Courts YouTube channel.
-These videos are an opportunity to see justice in action.
+These videos are a real opportunity to see justice in action.

 Section 41 of the Criminal Justice Act 1925 (CJA 1925) makes it an offence to take any photograph, make or attempt to make any portrait or sketch of a justice or a witness in, or a party to, any proceedings before the court, either in the courtroom or its precincts.